 The driver who causes injuries should at least have the coverage above.
 Some drivers have policies over these amounts.
-The coverage they have is most often the maximum settlement amount their insurance company will offer an injured driver.
+Their coverage is most often the maximum settlement amount their insurance company will offer an injured driver.

-Otherwise, in the absence of evidence of this sort of written inquiry to the insured, if later it gets proved that the case could have settled for, or below, policy limits pre-litigation, and there is an excess of policy limits outcome at trial, the carrier gets placed in jeopardy of bad faith liability to its insured, and potential exposure greatly in excess of the applicable policy limits.
+Otherwise, in the absence of evidence of this sort of written inquiry to the insured, if later it gets proved that the case could have settled for, or below, policy limits pre-litigation, and there is an excess of policy limits outcome at trial, the carrier gets placed in jeopardy of lousy faith liability to its insured, and potential exposure considerably over the applicable policy limits.
 Why take that risk?

-Therefore, disclosing or not disclosing is the point where an insurance company’s interests and the policyholders may diverge.
+Therefore, disclosing or not disclosing is where an insurance company’s interests and the policyholders may diverge.
 Whereas nondisclosure favors the insurer’s economic interests, disclosure may serve the policyholder’s best interest because it:

-A demand for policy limits is not a settlement demand; rather, the plaintiff must assert that he or she must settle a case.
-If the settlement demand is within the limits, the insurer rejects the demand, litigates the case, experiences a judgment in excess of policy limits perhaps.
-But what if the insurer refuses to indemnify its own insured for the full judgment?
+A demand for policy limits is not a settlement demand; instead, the plaintiff must assert that they must settle a case.
+If the settlement demand is within limits, the insurer rejects the request, prosecutes the case, and perhaps experiences a judgment over policy limits.
+But what if the insurer refuses to indemnify its own insured for the entire judgment?
 In that case, the insurer invites a lawsuit for bad faith refusal to settle.

 Insurers deal with different aspects of claim administration daily.
-This day-to-day experience teaches that many claimants cannot afford attorneys to litigate on their behalf to force disclosure of the information; consequently, their claims may settle for substantially less than their true value, thereby benefiting the insurer.
+This day-to-day experience teaches that many claimants cannot afford attorneys to litigate on their behalf to force disclosure of the information; consequently, their claims may settle for substantially less than their actual value, benefiting the insurer.